d-ries/linux-essentials/08_filters/01_course.md

 student@linux-ess:~$ cat regexlist.txt | grep "^E" | grep "a$"
 Emma
 ```
-Here we search for lines ending with an `e` and beginning with a `C`
+Here we search for lines ending with an `a` and beginning with a `E`

 If we want to filter lines that only have the searchstring as a whole word we use the option `-w`: